captainrobbo/wikijstest/manuals/cms/recordingevents.md

 	# 1.22 Horizontal Disciplines

-For horizontal disciplines the method is exactly the same until the point up after you have generated a start list, either by clicking *Fetch Start List* or manually created a specific order via the *Edit* button - this is explained here.
+For horizontal disciplines the method is exactly the same until the point up after you have generated a start list, either by clicking *Fetch Start List* or manually created a specific order via the *Edit* button - this is explained [here](/manuals/cms/seeding-tab) at 1.2.3.
 For this example we are using Shot Put.

 With the horizontal disciplines, after clicking *Record* you will be met with the following screen: